 This is important if you were born as an emotionally sensitive and intense child, into a family that did not understand you.

-There is no comprehensive list of the possible ways in which a child can be left bottling resent towards their parents.
+There is no comprehensive list of the possible ways in which a child can be left bottling resentment toward their parents.
 The causes of life-long anger that some of us hold against our parents could be due to any of the following:

 • Physical or emotional neglect.
 Your parents may not be intentionally abusive but were affected by their own vulnerabilities or limited emotional capacity.